-- Alternative Action Formulation: This therapy technique is used by a therapist to guide their client through anxiety treatment and understand the rationality behind their thoughts.
-This therapy form is administered in the form of a worksheet wherein the client has to:
+- Alternative Action Formulation: This therapy technique is used by a therapist to guide their clients through anxiety treatment and understand the rationality behind their thoughts.
+This therapy form administered in the form of a worksheet wherein the client has to:

 - Firstly, make a note of all their problems